- 1. Tea

 Not only will it keep you from scrolling on your phone and watching television, but it will help enhance brain power, improve creativity and reduce stress.

-The University of Sussex carried out an experiment that involved raising a number of participants stress levels and then attempting to reduce them.
+The University of Sussex carried out an experiment that involved raising the stress levels of respondents then attempting to reduce them.

 Cognitive Neuropsychologist Dr David Lewis stated: “reading worked best, reducing stress levels by 68 per cent”.

-Being grateful and happy with what you have in life will undoubtedly keep any anxiety at bay.
+Being grateful and happy with what you have in life can help to keep anxiety at bay.

 So it’s not surprising that constantly counting your blessings has been proven as a great way to boost happiness, increase chances of success in life and paves the way to a good night’s sleep.

-Two psychologists from the University of California, Robert Emmons and Michael McCullough, came to a similar conclusion with their exploration.
+Two psychologists from the University of California, Robert Emmons and Michael McCullough, came to a similar conclusion.

 They asked people with neuromuscular disorders to map out a list of all the things there were grateful for.
-In a short amount of time, after three weeks, participants reported greater sleep durations and more restorative sleep.
+After just three weeks, participants reported greater sleep durations and more restorative rest.

-According to the American Sleep Association, digital innovations like sleep apps are not only useful for tracking sleep patterns (like Autosleep), but can help you relax so you can fall asleep much faster.
+According to The Sleep Doctor, sleep apps are not only useful for tracking sleep patterns (like Autosleep), but can help you relax so you can fall asleep much faster.

 There are loads out there so you might want to test drive a few to see what works for you.

-It has lots to offer sleep hungry people: sleep stories (check out the short one below with renowned actor and storyteller LeVar Burton), music, meditations, breathing exercises and our friend, white noise.
+Calm is one option you could consider, and has lots to offer sleep hungry people, including sleep stories, music, meditations, breathing exercises and our friend, white noise.

-The National Sleep Foundation, encourages a regular sleep pattern as it will lead to a healthier, happier life.
+Sleep medicine experts encourage a regular sleep pattern as positive bedtime behaviors will lead to a healthier, happier life.

 Going to bed and waking up at erratic times each day will mess with your internal body clock.
 There needs to be consistency.

-We suggest you hit your pillow early and not burn the midnight oil as there are numerous benefits, including prolonging your life, to experiencing a restful, sound, sleep.
+We suggest you hit your pillow early and not burn the midnight oil as there are numerous benefits, which might just surprise you!